The Great Sugar Lie – 50 Years Later The Truth Comes Out

 In 2015 an article in the New York Times reported Coca-Cola paid millions to downplay the effect sugar has on obesity.
 And in June of that year the AP reported candy makers paying for studies that falsely claim children who eat candy weigh less than children who don't.

 Of course the Sugar Association now is downplaying all this.
 And depending on who you talk to, the true heart disease culprits are debatable.
-But regardless of this the Sugar Association was caught red-handed paying for the research that makes them out to be the good guys.
+But the Sugar Association got caught red-handed.
+They were paying for the research that makes them out to be the good guys.

 Their response to all this ... a statement saying that at the time there were no requirements to disclose funding sources.
 It wasn't until 1984 that the New England Journal of Medicine required the disclosure of study funding.

 They admitted there should have been better transparency with their research involvements.
-At the same time continuing to defend the actions of industry-funded research for the "greater good" of the industry.
+While continuing to defend the actions for the "greater good" of the industry.

 The debate is still alive